Darxo/Hardened/README.md

 - **Spiked Impaler** now has +2 Fatigue Cost for its weapon skills
 - **Thorned Whip** now deals 20-35 Damage (up from 15-25), has a Weight of 10 (up from 6), has a Condition of 25 (down from 40) and a value of 600 (up from 400)
 - **Three-Headed Flail** now has 3 Reach (down from 4)
-- **Throwing Spears** no longer inflict any fatigue when hitting a shield and have a value of 60 (down from 80)
+- **Throwing Spears** no longer inflict any fatigue when hitting a shield.
+They now have a Weight of 4 (down from 6) and a value of 60 (down from 80)
 - **Tree Limb** now deals 30-50 damage (up from 25-40), deals 90% Armor Damage (up from 75%), has 4 Reach (up from 3), a weight of 15 (down from 20), a value of 300 (up from 150). **Bash** now costs 5 AP (up from 4) and 15 Fatigue (down from 18). **Knock Out** now has a 100% chance to stun
 - **Two-handed Flail** now has 4 Reach (down from 5)
 - **Two-handed Wooden Flail** now has 4 Reach (down from 5)